 CD Duration: 59.35 / Year: 2013

-2013 compilation featuring Jack Helyer at the Ritz, Nottingham, George Blackmore at the Ritz, Nuneaton, Trevor Willetts at the Lyric, Wellingborough and Harry Farmer at the West End Cinema, Birmingham.
-Recordings are from 1959/60.
+2013 release featuring Jack Helyer at the Ritz, Nottingham, George Blackmore at the Ritz, Nuneaton, Trevor Willetts at the Lyric, Wellingborough and Harry Farmer at the West End Cinema, Birmingham.

 Opera Off the Cuff (arr.
 Jack Helyer)